Museum Artifact: OVB No. 2 Kerosene Lantern, c. 1920s

 Sadly, there was never a second edition of Kelly’s book, despite the three additional decades that Hibbard eventually tacked on to its grand tale.
 From predictably humble beginnings in a skyscraper-less frontier town, the firm would grow at a rate nearly congruent with Chicago itself, building massive warehouses on the river and launching several iconic hardware brands (O-V-B “Our Very Best” and True Value among them) before finally taking its final bow in 1962.

 Like their contemporaries Sears-Roebuck and Montgomery Ward, Hibbard, Spencer, Bartlett & Co. was largely a distributor rather than a manufacturer.
-The 15″ railroad lantern in our museum collection, for example, might have been made by the Embury MFG Company of New York, then branded with the O-V-B lettering and shipped in bulk to Chicago.
+The 15″ barn lantern in our museum collection, for example, might have been made by the Embury MFG Company of New York, then branded with the O-V-B lettering and shipped in bulk to Chicago.

 [OVB Lanterns featured in a Hibbard catalog from 1910]